netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/server_module.rst

         <div class="ansible-option-cell">

       Specify the type of DNS resolution to be done on the configured domain to get the backend services.
-Valid query types are A, AAAA and SRV with A being the default querytype.
-The type of DNS resolution done on the domains in SRV records is inherited from ipv6 argument.
+Valid query types are \ :literal:`A`\ , \ :literal:`AAAA`\  and \ :literal:`SRV`\  with \ :literal:`A`\  being the default querytype.
+The type of DNS resolution done on the domains in \ :literal:`SRV`\  records is inherited from ipv6 argument.

       .. rst-class:: ansible-option-line